 Marrakech is also an excellent home base for taking day trips.
 Its popularity as a tourist destination and proximity to many of Morocco’s travel destinations makes it perfect for exploring the nearby attractions.
 There are countless tour offerings to keep you busy, including to Ouzoud, Imlil, and of course, the Sahara Desert.

-Where To Stay: Riad Layla Rouge
+Where To Stay in Marrakech: Riad Layla Rouge

 Day Trip to Ouzoud: 1 Day